-To evaluate distillation performance, BAE compared system outputs to those produced by timelimited humans, by looking at information nuggets relevant to the template queries.
-Systems found many more facts than humans but also produced a great number of false alarms.
-Combining miss and false alarm information, BAE found that system scores exceeded human scores 50% of the time.
+To evaluate distillation performance, British Aerospace (BAE) Systems compared system outputs to those produced by time-limited humans, by looking at information nuggets relevant to the template queries.Systemsfoundmanymorefactsthanhumans but also produced a great number of false alarms.
+Combining miss and false-alarm information, BAE found that system scores exceeded human scores 50 percent of the time.

 This is a convenient place to conclude our discussion of the seminal programs that made HLT a reality and moved it far forward.
-The GALE program extended and integrated all three thrusts - producing systems with transcription, translation, and distillation engines connected in series - transcription to convert speech to text, translation to convert Arabic and Chinese to English, and distillation to provide the precise information requested by English-speaking analysts and decision makers, regardless of source language (Arabic, Chinese, English), medium (speech or text), and genre (formal or informal).
+The GALE program extended and integrated all three thrusts - producing systems with transcription, translation, and distillation engines connected in series - transcription to convert speech to text, translation to convert Arabic and Chinese to English, and distillation - to provide the precise information requested by Englishspeaking analysts and decision makers, regardless of source language (Arabic, Chinese, English), medium (speech or text), and genre (formal or informal).
 Unlike previous speech programs that focused on cutting WER or translation programs that raised BLEU scores, GALE focused on overall utility as judged by humans.
 Its Go/No-Go criteria were stated in terms of translation and distillation accuracy.

-4 ADDITIONAL PROGRAMS

-In addition to the ten seminal programs described above, other programs advanced HLT capabilities in various ways, including:

-Understanding spoken commands in extreme noise, e.g., inside tanks (SPINE)

-Performing optical character recognition on handwritten and printed text and translating them into English text (MADCAT)

-Performing speech activity detection, language identification, speaker identification, and word spotting in noisy and degraded signal environments (RATS)

-Performing automatic translation of and information retrieval from informal text (BOLT)

-Performing two-way speech-to-speech translation using human-machine dialog for error correction and ambiguity resolution (TRANSTAC)

-Creating knowledge bases from multilingual text by consolidating information regarding entities, events, relations and sentiments (DEFT)

-Creating capabilities for extracting entities and events from low resource languages (LORELEI)
+Figure 5.
+Tracking Results for Best System.

+Figure courtesy of the National Institutes of Standards and Technology.

+Additional Programs

+In addition to the 10 seminal programs described above, other programs advanced HLT capabilities in various ways, including understanding spoken commands in extreme noise, for example, inside tanks (SPINE); performing optical character recognition on handwritten and printed text and translating them into English text (MADCAT); performing speech activity detection, language identification, speaker identification, and word spotting in noisy and degraded signal environments (RATS); performing automatic translation of and information retrieval from, informal text (BOLT); performing two-way speech-to-speech translation using human-machine dialog for error correction and ambiguity resolution (TRANSTAC); creating knowledge bases from multilingual text by consolidating information regarding entities, events, relations, and sentiments (DEFT); and creating capabilities for extracting entities and events from low resource languages (LORELEI)
-Two new programs are now focusing on:

-Creating a semantic engine to automatically generate multiple alternative interpretations of events, situations, or trends, based on a variety of unstructured multimedia, multilingual sources that may be noisy, conflicting, or deceptive (AIDA)

-Developing a semi-automated system that identifies and links temporally sequenced complex events described in multimedia input, identifying participants, subsidiary elements, and event types (KAIROS)
+Two new programs are now focusing on creating a semantic engine to automatically generate multiple alternative interpretations of events, situations, or trends, based on a variety of unstructured multimedia, multilingual sources that may be noisy, conflicting, or deceptive (AIDA), and developing a semiautomated system that identifies and links temporally sequenced complex events described in multimedia input, identifying participants, subsidiary elements, and event types (KAIROS).